spacedog/puppet-cobbler/README.md

 }
 ```

 Cobbler objects are managed using custom types.
-Cobbler class accepts hashes to
+One of the ways to create
-create distributions, repositories, profiles and systems using
+distributions, repositories, profiles and systems is to pass hash to
-_create_resources_
-function.
+_create_resources_ function.
 For example:
 + Using hiera:
 ```yaml
 cobbler::distros: